hatfieldlibrary/marc_data_migration/README.md

   -nt, --no-title-check
                         Skip the fuzzy title match on 245 fields before updating records.
 You probably do not want to do this.
+  -dft, --do-fuzzy-test
+                        This option adds an additional test of fuzzy match records when the OCLC number was found based only on the 003 label.
   -t, --track-fields    Create an audit log of modified fields.
   -tm, --track-title-matches
                         Create audit log of fuzzy title matches.